bioinform/somaticseq/utilities/dockered_pipelines/bamSurgeon/singleThread/README.md

 **Requirement**
-* Have internet connection, and able to pull and run docker images from https://docker.io
+* Have internet connection, and able to pull and run docker images from Docker Hub, as we have dockerized the entire BAMSurgeon workflow.
-* Cluster management system with valid "qsub" command
+* **Recommended**: Have cluster management system with valid "qsub" command, such as Sun Grid Engine (SGE).

 **Example Command**
 ```